Online Speech-Language Pathology Assistant (TED)!

 Nationwide there is a reported shortage of fully credentialed speech-language pathologists.
 SLPAs can work under the supervision of SLPs to meet the needs of students with communication disorders in educational settings, thereby increasing the overall effectiveness of the speech-language pathologist.

-No cost difference between online and traditional classroom delivery—no hidden fees!
+No tuition difference between online and traditional classroom delivery—no hidden fees!

 Computer and Internet access required.
 Your computer will have to meet our specifications to assure your operating system and software are current and compatible.